blinksocks/blinksocks/docs/usage/README.md

 You may want to use blinksocks to surf the Internet with **browsers**, so I give an advise here.

-For Google Chrome, [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) extension is a great approach to use socks5 service.
+For Google Chrome, [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) extension is a great approach to proxy your connections by rules to blinksocks via socks5/socks4(a)/http.

 For FireFox, you can configure proxy at `Preferences - Advanced - Network - Settings`.